utkarshcmu/grafana.org/content/blog/2017-10-13-timeshift-ep17.md

 #### From the Blogosphere
 [**Using Kafka and Grafana to Monitor Meteorological Conditions**](http://blog.scottlogic.com/2017/10/13/MetOfficeKafka.html): Oliver was looking for a way to track historical mountain conditions around the UK, but only had available data for the last 24 hours.
 It seemed like a perfect job for Kafka.
 This post discusses how to get going with Kafka very easily, store the data in Graphite and visualize the data in Grafana.

 [**Web Interfaces for your Syslog Server – An Overview**](https://www.balabit.com/blog/web-interfaces-for-your-syslog-server-an-overview/): System administrators often prefer to use the command line, but complex queries can be completed much faster with logs indexed in a database and a web interface.
-This article provides a run-down of various GUI-based tools avaiable for your syslog server.
+This article provides a run-down of various GUI-based tools available for your syslog server.

 [**JEE Performance with JMeter, Prometheus and Grafana.
 Complete Project from Scratch**](http://highcohesionloosecoupling.com/index.php/2017/10/08/jee-performance-jmeter-prometheus-grafana-complete-project-scratch/): This comprehensive article walks you through the steps of monitoring JEE application performance from scratch.
 We start with making implementation decisions, then how to collect data, visualization and dashboarding configuration, and conclude with alerting.
-Buckle up, it's a long article, with a ton of information.
+Buckle up; it's a long article, with a ton of information.

 <hr />
 <br />